 The feel-good factor is helped along by the array of latest infotainment technology that’s another significant dividend of VW Group ownership.
 Naturally Lamborghini will encourage owners to express their own ‘bespoke’ styles through the Ad Personam scheme, which offers sufficient variety of colour and trim that Lamborghini says no two customer cars are ever likely to be identical.

-Customers can also opt for the Urus Pearl Capsule version, which offers three pearl paint options, gloss black exterior trim, 23-inch alloy wheels and unique interior detailing, while the latter brings similar upgrades, but with dark satin-effect matt colors and bright contrasting accents.
+Customers can also choose from the Urus Pearl Capsule or Graphite Capsule versions - the former offers pearl paint options, gloss black exterior trim, 23-inch alloy wheels and unique interior detailing, while the latter brings similar upgrades, but with dark satin-effect matt colors and bright contrasting accents.

 Sat-nav, stereo and infotainment

 As you’d expect in a £170k car from the VW Group, the Lamborghini Urus features some advanced infotainment kit including two big touchscreens, full connectivity and an optional Bang & Olufsen 1,700 Watt audio system.
 Individual TV screens are available for rear passengers, too.